![]() |

 Wok hei.
 The breath of the wok.

-She tells me the magic words: "English Mass tomorrow at 7:00 PM."
+Then she told me the magic words: "English Mass tomorrow at 7:00 PM."

 "My husband would love to cook for you at our house.
 We are 18 minutes away."